Raul Julia

 Death1994-10-24

-BiographyRaúl Rafael Carlos Juliá y Arcelay (March 9, 1940 – October 24, 1994) was a Puerto Rican actor.
-He was known for his intense and varied roles on stage and screen.
+BiographyRaúl Rafael Carlos Juliá y Arcelay (March 9, 1940 – October 24, 1994) was a Puerto Rican actor and humanitarian.
+He was best known for his intense and varied roles on stage and screen.
 He started his career in the Public Theater before transitioning to film.
 He received numerous accolades including a Drama Desk Award, a Primetime Emmy Award, a Golden Globe Award, a Screen Actors Guild Award and nominations for four Tony Awards.
 In 2017, The Daily Telegraph named him one of the best actors never to have received an Academy Award nomination.

 Born in San Juan, Julia took an interest in acting while in school and pursued the career upon completion of his studies.
 After performing locally for some time, he was convinced by actor and entertainment personality Orson Bean to move to New York City.
 Julia, who had been bilingual since childhood, soon gained interest in Broadway and off-Broadway plays.
 He performed in mobile projects, including the Puerto Rican Traveling Theater.
 Julia was eventually noticed by producer Joseph Papp, who offered him work in the New York Shakespeare Festival.